 personnel to their own class pupils.

 Temperature checks for staff will be conducted daily by the Lead worker Representative or Deputy LWR as before.

-The BOM will continue to engage the services of the school cleaner and additional Covid-19 cleaner with the same list of duties outlined to them in the previous school opening time.
+The BOM will continue to engage the services of the school cleaner and caretaker and the emploment of an additional cleaner is now again imminent.